SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### trigger

-In the **trigger** column, write the name of the intrinsic name of the variable that will trigger the page for this field.
-This column is optional in most cases.
-In cases where the page is using an [index variable](https://docassemble.org/docs/fields.html#index%20variables) or a [`generic object`](https://docassemble.org/docs/modifiers.html#generic%20object).
+In the **trigger** column, write the intrinsic name of the variable that will trigger the page where this field appears.
+This column is necessary in cases where the page is using an [index variable](https://docassemble.org/docs/fields.html#index%20variables) or a [`generic object`](https://docassemble.org/docs/modifiers.html#generic%20object), and optional everywhere else.

 ### Story table examples